Predictably Irrational cover art

 By confirming your purchase, you agree to Audible's Conditions of Use and Amazon's Privacy Notice.

 Why do smart people make irrational decisions every day?
 The answers will surprise you.
 Predictably Irrational is an intriguing, witty and utterly original look at why we all make illogical decisions.

 Why can a 50p aspirin do what a 5p aspirin can't?
-If an item is free, it must be a bargain, right?
+If an item is "free" it must be a bargain, right?
 Why is everything relative, even when it shouldn't be?
 How do our expectations influence our actual opinions and decisions?

-In this astounding audiobook, behavioural economist Dan Ariely cuts to the heart of our strange behaviour, demonstrating how irrationality often supplants rational thought and that the reason for this is embedded in the very structure of our minds.
+In this astounding book, behavioural economist Dan Ariely cuts to the heart of our strange behaviour, demonstrating how irrationality often supplants rational thought and that the reason for this is embedded in the very structure of our minds.

-Predicatably Irrational brilliantly blends everyday experiences with a series of illuminating and often surprising experiments that will change your understanding of human behaviour.
-And by recognising these patterns, Ariely shows, we can make better decisions in business, in matters of collective welfare and in our everyday lives, from drinking coffee to losing weight, buying a car to choosing a romantic partner.
+Predicatably Irrational brilliantly blends everyday experiences with a series of illuminating and often surprising experiments, that will change your understanding of human behaviour.
+And, by recognising these patterns, Ariely shows that we can make better decisions in business, in matters of collective welfare, and in our everyday lives from drinking coffee to losing weight, buying a car to choosing a romantic partner.

-PLEASE NOTE: When you purchase this title, the accompanying reference material will be available in your Library section along with the audio on our desktop site.
+PLEASE NOTE: When you purchase this title, the accompanying PDF will be available in your Audible Library along with the audio.

 ©2008 Dan Ariely (P)2016 HarperCollins Publishers Ltd